Paint Or Seek Paint Tier List

 Large Surface Matching

-Paint for walls seekers scan, not tiny props.
+Paint for walls seekers scan, not tiny decorative trim.

 Repaint on Zone Rotation